S-I-M-O-N/batmon/to-do.md

 increase  from  over  2  Volts  to  about  2.7  Volts per  cell,  depending  on  the  charging  system used.

-When a voltage of 2.4 Volts per cell is reached, the battery generates gas (hydrogen and oxy
+When a voltage of 2.4 Volts per cell is reached, the battery generates gas (hydrogen and oxygen).
--
-gen).
 The  battery  is  then  75  to  80%  charged.
-During   this   gas   development   phase,   the charge current should not exceed 8 Amps per
+During   this   gas   development   phase,   the charge current should not exceed 8 Amps per 100 Ah.
-100 Ah.

 config.json: